naga-satish/interview-preparation/ETL-ELT.md

    - **Document processing**: Extract data from invoices, contracts
    - **Multi-modal analytics**: Integrate images, text, and metadata

-6. **What strategy would you use for ETL in a multi-tenant environment?**
+### 6. What strategy would you use for ETL in a multi-tenant environment?

    **Isolation strategies:**